mparno/fenics-web/source/developer.rst

 User questions
 ==============

-User questions are discussed `here <help_answers>`_.
+User questions are discussed on the `Answers <help_answers>`_ pages.
 Developers should make sure to join the relevant team for each component so that they will be notified about new user questions.

 Bug reports
 ===========

-Bug reports are discussed `here <help_bugs>`_.
+Bug reports are discussed on the `Bugs <help_bugs>`_ pages.
 Developers should make sure to join the relevant team for each component so that they will be notified about new bugs.

 Blueprints
 ==========